-“Gateway to the Great Sand Dunes” – Alamosa is the largest town in the San Luis Valley with a population of around 10200 people.
+Known as the”Gateway to the Great Sand Dunes”, Alamosa is the largest town in the San Luis Valley with a population of around 9,806 in 2020.
 The downtown section is lined with historic shops, restaurants, and bars.

-Like most of Colorado, Alamosa has a sunny climate, but it can get very cold there.
-In fact, in winter it can record some of the coldest temperatures for a town in the state.
+Like most of Colorado, Alamosa has a sunny climate, but it can get very cold.
+In fact, in winter it can record some of the coldest temperatures in the state.
 During any season it makes a great base for exploring the region’s many, unusual attractions.

 The county seat of Alamosa County resides at 7,543 feet of elevation.
 It has garnered the nickname: “Hub of the San Luis Valley” because of its relatively large population size within the San Luis Valley.
 There is a college in town, Adams State University, which enrolls around 3,701 undergraduate and graduate students.

-The town was incorporated on August 12, 1878, and established only a few months earlier in May 1878.
+The town was incorporated on August 12, 1878, and was officially named and established only a few months earlier in May 1878.
 The population grew, even more, when Adams College was founded in 1920.
 It is thought to be named for the cottonwood trees that inhabit the banks of the nearby Rio Grande River, as “alamosa” means cottonwood in Spanish.

-Great Sand Dunes – On a clear day you can see them from town.
-This national park boasts fun hikes, good camping and a one-of-a-kind experience watching the stars at night.
+Great Sand Dunes National Park – On a clear day, you can see the dunes from town.
+This national park boasts fun hikes, good camping, and a one-of-a-kind experience watching the stars at night.